-In accordance with the management services agreement, each of Shanghai SOD, Max Clear and Yida is entitled to receive an annual management service fee from the Dalian Group based on 1%, 1.5% and 1%, respectively of an amount calculated based on the annual total budgeted construction cost for the Dalian project with respect to the provision of management services.
+In accordance with the management services agreement, each of Shanghai SOD, Max Clear and Yida is entitled to receive an annual management service fee from the Dalian Group to be calculated at 1%, 1.5% and 1% respectively of the annual total budgeted construction cost for the Dalian project with respect to the provision of management services.

-The amounts of RMB8 million, RMB12 million and RMB8 million were paid and/or are payable to Shanghai SOD, Max Clear and Yida respectively for the management fees for the year ended December 31, 2009.
+The amounts of RMB8 million, RMB12 million and RMB8 million were paid and/or are payable to Shanghai SOD, Max Clear and Yida respectively for the management services fees for the year ended December 31, 2009.